International Philosophy Olympiad: Switzerland

 The selection process was initiated in 2005 by Jonas Pfister, and 2006 was the first year Switzerland participated in the IPO.
 The selection process is organized by the association SwissPhilO, the president of which is Lara Gafner, a former IPO participant for Switzerland.
 From 2005 to 2012, the selection process consisted of two stages, a first round and a second round.
 Since 2013 the selection process consists of three stages.
 At the first stage, students write an essay at school or at home.
-Out of these, the authors of the best essays are invited to a second round, a semi-final, where they participate in workshops and write a second essay in their mother tongue, that is German or French.
+Out of these, the authors of the best essays are invited to a second round, a semi-final, where they participate in workshops and write a second essay.
 Again, the authors of the best essays qualify for the next round, the national final, where the students again participate in workshops and write another essay.
 A jury of five members selects the two best who will represent the country at the IPO.